-A commercial architect spends time researching business types to make predictions for growth and change.
+A commercial architect spends time researching business types in order to provide unique and inspired design options.
 This research helps give business owners a competitive advantage over other businesses.
 Aesthetic appeal, lighting, optimising space, temperature etc. These, and many other factors, help generate new and repeat customers necessitating the consideration for future expansion and efficient workflow.

 What are the Steps in Commercial Architecture?